ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 2. Click **Restore**.
 3. Use the dialog box to select from some available options.
     - The new instance is automatically named `<name>-restore-[timestamp]`, but you can rename it.
     - You can also select the region where the new instance is located.
-Cross region restores are supported, except for restoring into or out of the `eu-de` region.
+Cross-region restores are supported, except for restoring into or out of the `eu-de` region.
     - You can choose the initial resource allocation, either to expand or shrink the resources on the new instance.
 You can also enable or disable dedicated cores.
 4. Click **Restore**.
 A "restore from backup started" message appears.
 Clicking **Your new instance is available now.** takes you to your _Resources List_.